b1uescreen/minitalk_nterbach/README.md

 # Attention!
-This is still work in progress - don't use any code as long as you see this message.
+This is still work in progress and not tested yet.